 6. Test Data and Test Materials

 FRE 702 requires that expert opinions be based on sufficient facts or data.
 This is consistent with Virginia case law.
 The federal law gives the right to examine an expert regarding their opinions.
 Lawrence v.
 Nutter, 203 F.2d 540, 543 (4th Cir.
 1953) The best way to explore the foundations is to examine the data that they relied upon.
 Frequently defense counsel will offer to send the raw data to the plaintiff’s psychologist.
 That is not sufficient.
 It may be that there is no plaintiff’s psychologist.
 It may also be that the plaintiff’s psychologist does not want to look at this data.
-Furthermore it is not the plaintiff’s psychologist that will be cross-examining the defense doctor.
+More importantly it is not the plaintiff’s psychologist that will be cross-examining the defense doctor.

 Nothing in the APA’s ethical principles or code of conduct prohibits release of test data in accord with a court order.
 This is sometimes defined as raw or scaled scores or by other terms.
 The test materials typically are defined as manuals, instruments, protocols, questions or stimuli.
 Instead what the principles and code of conduct state is that the test data should be provided as required by law or court order and that reasonable efforts be made to maintain the integrity and security of that material. www.apa/ethics/code